-PhD Student Writers: WRITE INTO THE NEW YEAR!
+PhD Student Writers: WRITE INTO THE SUMMER!

 Working on a dissertation in the faculty of LA&PS?
 Join a community of fellow graduate writers.
 The Writing Centre’s graduate writing specialists will help you focus, goal set, project-manage, stick to a timeline, collaborate with committee members and connect with peers.

 This very popular eleven-week Café is designed to help PhD students make writing progress, connect to a larger writing community, and stay focused/return focus on their dissertations.
 Multiple one-to-one appointments with the Writing Centre’s graduate writing specialist are included with registration and provide focused and detailed attention to drafts and plans.
-The Cafés are limited to approximately ten PhD writers and the Writing Centre specialist, and preference will be given to those writers past the proposal stage.
+The Cafés are limited to approximately ten PhD writers and the Writing Centre specialist, and preference will be given to those writers at or past the proposal stage.

 I had the absolute pleasure of participating in the graduate student café in the summer of 2020.
 I cannot stress enough how important it has been to me as a graduate student.
 It has had a positive impact on my writing and the direction of my research.
 When I began graduate studies, it was with the desire to find an intellectual community to challenge me and help me develop my thoughts.
 After seven years at York University, I can honestly say that this offering helped to fulfill these goals.
 Our café was a community of scholars, who have continued to meet as a group over Zoom since it ended.
 I would definitely recommend this to other students.